Mego95/cf-final-project-bg-lib-front/README.md

-# BgLibFront
+# Coding Factory Final Project

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.4.
+### This is the front-end client for the final project of coding factory.

 ## Development server